-- 4.27 Heritage assets can either be designated or non-designated.
+- 4.20 Heritage assets can either be designated or non-designated.
 Designated assets have statutory status within the Parish and include Scheduled Monuments, Listed Buildings and Conservation Areas.
-A non-designated asset is a building, monument, site, place, area or landscape of lesser significance. - 4.28 The glossary of the NPPF defines a heritage asset as:
+A non-designated asset is a building, monument, site, place, area or landscape of lesser significance. - 4.21 The glossary of the NPPF defines a heritage asset as:

 'A building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.

 Heritage asset includes designated heritage assets and assets identified by the local planning authority (including local listing).'

-- 4.29 The NPPF is clear that heritage assets are an irreplaceable resource and they should be conserved in a manner appropriate to their significance17.
-Planning decisions affecting a heritage asset are required to be based on a sound understanding of the significance of the asset and the impact of the proposal on that significance18. - 4.30 The Parish has a strong and diverse heritage, incorporating both individual assets and a designated area afforded protection through Conservation Area status.
+- 4.22 The NPPF is clear that heritage assets are an irreplaceable resource and they should be conserved in a manner appropriate to their significance11.
+Planning decisions affecting a heritage asset are required to be based on a sound understanding of the significance of the asset and the impact of the proposal on that significance12. - 4.23 The Parish has a strong and diverse heritage, incorporating both individual assets and a designated area afforded protection through Conservation Area status.
 These heritage assets are important to both the character an appearance of the area and its community.
-The Parish contains a number of heritage assets (see Appendix 2) including: - Part of the Frontiers of the Roman Empire World Heritage Site at Hadrian's Wall; - Six scheduled monuments; - Two Grade I and 33 Grade II Listed Buildings; and - A Conservation Area at Great Whittington. - 4.31 Engagement on the Plan has highlighted the importance of the Great Whittington Conservation Area and the potential impact of future development on its character and appearance.
-The statement of special significance within the Conservation Character Appraisal19 highlights: - The Conservation Area embraces the entire historic village; - The origins of the village are at least medieval, with documents dating from the late thirteenth century; - Although the surviving buildings almost entirely date from the pacification of the borders and the agricultural revolution, there are intriguing lines, bumps and hollows in the fields at the eastern end of the conservation area that could mark part of the site of a lost village; - The early layout of the village, with houses and farms ringing the rectangular green, can still be seen in spite of changes to this traditional pattern, principally through the colonisation of the central open area in the nineteenth century; - The settlement climbs up from the east over rolling undulations, creating jagged silhouettes and strong but indented building lines, reflecting the incremental development of the village and the gradual expansion of farmsteads; - There is an interesting and attractive mix of building types creating a highly distinctive character.
+The Parish contains a number of heritage assets (see Appendix 2) including: - Part of the Frontiers of the Roman Empire World Heritage Site at Hadrian's Wall; - Six scheduled monuments; - Two Grade I and 33 Grade II Listed Buildings; and - A Conservation Area at Great Whittington. - 4.24 Engagement on the Plan has highlighted the importance of the Great Whittington Conservation Area and the potential impact of future development on its character and appearance.
+The statement of special significance within the Conservation Character Appraisal13 highlights: - The Conservation Area embraces the entire historic village; - The origins of the village are at least medieval, with documents dating from the late thirteenth century; - Although the surviving buildings almost entirely date from the pacification of the borders and the agricultural revolution, there are intriguing lines, bumps and hollows in the fields at the eastern end of the conservation area that could mark part of the site of a lost village; - The early layout of the village, with houses and farms ringing the rectangular green, can still be seen in spite of changes to this traditional pattern, principally through the colonisation of the central open area in the nineteenth century; - The settlement climbs up from the east over rolling undulations, creating jagged silhouettes and strong but indented building lines, reflecting the incremental development of the village and the gradual expansion of farmsteads; - There is an interesting and attractive mix of building types creating a highly distinctive character.
 The substantial eighteenth and early nineteenth century farm ranges provide visual anchor points and proclaim the agricultural origins of the settlement; - Nineteenth century period houses introduce grace and style and Victorian terraced housing, with long gardens, adds an almost urban feel to the village; - Buildings such as the quaint former Wesleyan Methodist Chapel and the old school add variety of form and appearance that adds to the vitality of the conservation area.
 Local sandstone and slate roofs predominate, with chimney stacks and pots creating traditional skylines; - Twentieth century development includes both farm conversions and new build.
-These are generally found in locations that do not adversely affect the significance of the historic core of the settlement; - The topography of the village, together with the extensive presence of green space, trees and shrubs, makes a critical contribution to its character.
-Views are contained and channelled through gaps formed by buildings, mounds, twisted roads and blocks of planting in a way that makes it impossible to see all of the village from any one viewpoint.
-This creates a matrix of spaces displaying a variety of shape and form that have their own
+These are generally found in locations that do not adversely affect the significance of the historic core of the settlement;

-17 NPPF - paragraph 126
+11 NPPF - paragraph 126

-18 NPPF - paragraph 128
+12 NPPF - paragraph 128